webpack/webpack.js.org/content/plugins/commons-chunk-plugin.md

 ### Extra async commons chunk

-Similar to 3., but instead of moving common modules into the parent (which increases initial load time) a new async-loaded additional commons chunk is used.
+Similar to the above one, but instead of moving common modules into the parent (which increases initial load time) a new async-loaded additional commons chunk is used.
 This is automatically downloaded in parallel when the additional chunk is downloaded.

 ```javascript
 new CommonsChunkPlugin({